Stravaiger Poetry

 Shackles

-As ah lee aneath the starry firmament, ah gaze in amazin awe
+As ah lee aneath the starnie firmament, ah gaze in amazin awe

-Tho how ah ken - in time - thit dawn'll come, thin paintit canvas fa
+Tho how ah ken, in time, thit dawn'll cam, thin paintit canvas faw

 As eer, the morn chorus syne the birth o man'll play oot naturs sang